Populist leaders meet in Warsaw to discuss European Union | Politics

 - Poland

-The leaders of right-wing populist parties are gathering Saturday in Warsaw to discuss how they can work together to bring change to the European Union, which they accuse of acting like a super-state that is eroding the traditions and powers of the EU's 27 member nations.
+The leaders of right-wing populist parties gathered Saturday in Warsaw to discuss how they can work together to bring change to the European Union, which they accused of acting like a super-state that is eroding the traditions and powers of the EU's 27 member nations.

-Jaroslaw Kaczynski, the leader of Poland's nationalist ruling party, was expected to open the gathering in Warsaw.
-Scheduled attendees include Hungarian Prime Minister Viktor Orban and French far-right leader Marine Le Pen, among others.
+Jaroslaw Kaczynski, the leader of Poland's nationalist ruling party, opened the meeting, which also was attended by Hungarian Prime Minister Viktor Orban, French far-right leader Marine Le Pen and the leader of Spain's Vox party, Santiago Abascal.

-The meeting follows a visit by Le Pen to Budapest in October that was part of an effort by her and Orban to consolidate the European right.
+The event, described as a summit, follows a visit by Le Pen to Budapest in October that was part of an effort by her and Orban to consolidate the European right.
+Kaczynski said Saturday's meeting was intended to find common ground and to increase cooperation at the EU level, though he acknowledged it would not be easy.

-It also comes as both the Polish and Hungarian governments remain locked in a bitter standoff with the EU, which is withholding funds to both countries over democratic backsliding.
+As the meeting opened in a hotel, a small group of protesters outside blew whistles and yelled accusations that the leaders were extremists serving the interests of the Kremlin.
+The demonstrators held signs saying "Russian pact," and chanted, "Warsaw free from fascism!"
+Both the Polish and Hungarian governments remain locked in a bitter standoff with the European Commission, the bloc's executive arm, which is withholding funds to both countries over democratic backsliding.
+Warsaw and Budapest argue that the Commission is taking a step that has never been laid out in the EU treaties, and which therefore defies EU law.

+Wojciech Przybylski, editor in chief of Visegrad Insight, a policy journal focused on Central Europe, said there is a paradox in a "transnational meeting of nationalist parties."
+He thinks the event was organised so the party leaders can show their voters "they are not alone."
+Both the Hungarian and Polish ruling parties, he noted, are "in deep trouble,'' with Orban's Fidesz party forced to leave the main grouping of conservatives at the European Parliament, and Poland's governing populists seeing a drop in popularity at home.

 "We have as much in common with Ms. Le Pen as with Mr. Putin,'' Kaczynski remarked in 2017.
 Two years later, he described Le Pen's party as being among several groupings in Europe that were "obviously linked to Moscow and receive its support," citing such ties as an impediment to cooperation.